abilandz/PH8124/Lecture_6/Lecture_6.md

 ```
 prints only the year, because the 6th field in the output of **date** is reserved for a year.

-We can select multiple fields, and immediately on-the-fly do some additional editing:
+We can select multiple fields and immediately on-the-fly do some additional editing:

 ```bash
 $ date | awk '{print $4, "some text", $6}'
 15:36:12 some text 2020
 ```

-In the same way **awk** operates on the content of files.
+In the same way **awk** operates on the file content.
 It is very convenient, for instance, to use **awk** to extract only the values from the specified column(s) in a file.
-For instance, if the content of the file ```someFile.dat``` is:
+For example, if the content of the file ```someFile.dat``` is:

 ```bash
 a 1